ozgurd5/ozgurd5/README.md

 - 👋 Hi, I’m @ozgurd5
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Game Development and AI
-- 🌱 I’m currently learning Unity, C# and C
+- 🌱 I’m currently learning Unity, C#, C and Python
 - 📫 How to reach me: ozgurdalbeler@gmail.com